The IEEE Broadcast Technology Society is organized and operated according to the following rules, which were approved by the Members and the IEEE.

 Standing and or ad hoc Society committees may be established by the Society Administrative Committee as deemed relevant to the Society's special fields of interest.

-The Society, through its Society Administrative Committee, may publish IEEE Transactions on Broadcasting, newsletters, and other publications related to the fields of interest of the Society.
+The Society, through its Society Administrative Committee, shall publish IEEE Transactions on Broadcasting; and may publish newsletters and other publications related to the fields of interest of the Society.

 Chapters are Society sub-groups organized on a geographical basis.
 This subject is addressed fully in the IEEE Society Section of the Technical Activities Manual and in the Section Manual.

-13.1 The Society Awards Committee is responsible for studying the requirements for IEEE awards and for IEEE Fellow nominations.
-The Society Awards Committee will solicit recommendations from the Society administrative, technical, advisory, and coordinating committees, Society Chapters, and from Society membership through Society publications.
-The Awards Committee will prepare recommendation and initiate appropriate actions in support of awards to Society members, and will maintain contact with the IEEE Awards Committee and IEEE Fellows Committee on behalf of the Society.
+13.1 The Awards Committee is responsible for all major awards and recognitions made or proposed by the Society.
+The Society Awards Committee will solicit recommendations and nominations from the Society administrative, technical, advisory, and coordinating committees, Society Chapters, and from Society membership through Society publications.
+The Committee will prepare recommendations and initiate appropriate actions in support of awards to Society Members.
+Committee members may not provide nominations or reference letters while in office.
+Committee members are ineligible to receive any award for which the Awards Committee is responsible while in office.
+The Committee shall follow the policies outlined in the TAB Awards and Recognition Committee (TABARC) Operations Manual, and maintain contact with TABARC and the IEEE Awards Committee.

 Disbursements from Society funds credited to the Society after enactment of these Bylaws shall be on the authority of the Society Treasurer as directed by the Society Administrative Committee and in accordance with an approved budget and established procedures and policies of the IEEE.
 The Society Administrative Committee may authorize the Society Treasurer to disburse funds to defray legitimate expenses incurred by the Society Administrative Committee, the Society Executive Committee, and the Society technical, advisory and coordinating committees.